Tim-Liam-Hill/SimpleWebBrowser/README.md

 require a slight re-work and more in depth algorithm.

 At some point I may likely need to just clean up a lot of the code I have written but that's okay.

+I finished ex 4.6 before 4.2, maybe I should have done them the other way around? not sure but anyway, handling these p and i as special cases is annoying and makes the code less elegant but whatever.

 # QUESTIONS